Jomsaruj/JS-series-part3-JEST/README.md

 # JavaScript testing with JEST and Cucumber

-Here is my first experience withunit tetsing in JavaScript using JEST and Cucumber.
+Here is my first experience with unit tetsing in JavaScript using JEST and Cucumber.

 ### How to create your first unit test with JEST